AsyncNinja/AsyncNinja/Documentation/Channel.md

 	* [Why?](#why)

 ## Concept
-`Channel` represents values that periodically arrive followed by failure of final value that completes `Channel`. `Channel` oftenly represents result of long running task that is not yet arrived and flow of some intermediate results.
+`Channel` represents values that periodically arrive followed by failure that completes `Channel`. `Channel` oftenly represents result of long running task that is not yet arrived and flow of some intermediate results.
 For Example:

 * downloading file can be treated as `Channel<ProgressReport, URL>`
 * cancellable flow of events can be treated as `Channel<Event, Void>`